zainebmb/ETSProgtest/readme.md

 # Usage
-To use this Github Notebook Extractor, first, Clone this repo
+To use this Github Issues Extractor, first, Clone this repo

 * To extract the data run